VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 ## Other Known Issues

 * No security features have been implemented yet.
-* No localizability tests have been performed yet.
 * The UI is still a work in progress.
 * Validation in the UI is not yet complete.
 * You can see a list of outstanding issues for the V2 release [here][v2outstanding].